thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

     United States.
 ```

-Around the time of recording, in October 2024, the official structure for the content of this `agents.yaml` file follows the structure shown here ...
+Around the time of recording, in October 2024, the content of this `agents.yaml` file has to follow the structure shown here ...

 - https://docs.crewai.com/core-concepts/Agents/